fhir-fli/ucum/README.md

 # ucum

-Dart Library Mimicking the Ucum-java FHIR Library Functionality
+Dart Library Mimicking the Unified Code for Units of Measure FHIR Library Functionality

 #### All credit goes to (I assume Graham) and everyone else who built this library in Java.
 With the help of ChatGPT, I've managed to get it to work in Dart.